 PSY 323 BIOPSYCHOLOGY

 (Formerly Physiological Psychology)

 The study of the biological bases of behavior.
 The focus is on the role of genetics, neruophysiology, hormones and drugs on sensation, perception, learning, consciousness, emotion, motivation, sexual behavior and psychopathology.
-1 c.u.
 Prerequisite: PSY 100.